freeCodeCamp/freeCodeCamp/curriculum/challenges/english/25-front-end-development/quiz-css-grid/66ed8fedf45ce3ece4053eb3.md

 #### --text--

-Which one of these options for `grid-template-columns` property will result in a middle column that is 80 characters wide, and two columns taking up the remaining space?
+Which one of these options for `grid-template-columns` property will result in a middle column that is 80 relative units wide, and two columns taking up the remaining space?

 #### --distractors--